-PARENT/GUARDIAN DETAI LS
+ARENT/GUARDIAN DETAI LS

-,, co,

 amily name: Given name(s):

-Parent/guardian address: Postcode:
+arent/guardian address: Postcode:

-Contact number: Relationship o to student:
+ontact number: Relationship to student:

+tendance at school, under r the Education Act 199 0.
+I understand that for a Certificate of Exemption from if the exemption is granted:

+☐ Tam responsible tor his/her supervision and education during g the period of exemption.

-attendance at school, unde r the Education Act 199 e for his/her supervision s limited to the period i at I am responsible for n umstances you may be e locumentation to be co 0.
-I understand th and education du ndicated. hy child/ren's school eligible for a disco oply for a Certificate of Exemption from nat if the exemption is granted: uring the period of exemption.
-Dol fees during their absence. unt of fees.
-If you wish to apply for this usiness Manager (i.e. medical
+☐ The exemption is s limited to the period i ndicated.

+NB.
+Under exceptional circu please provide supporting d imstances you may be $\epsilon$ locumentation to be co eligible for a discount fees during their absence. of fees.
+If you wish to apply for this ness Manager (i.e. medical

+ertificate, proof of emerge ncy).

+, ,

-signature of applicant/s: Date:
+ertificate, proof of emerge signature of applicant/s: Date:

+ignature of applicant/s:

+ignature of applicant/s: ate:

-ignature of Principal:
+ignature of applicant/s: Pate: ignature of Principal:

-Date:
+signature of applicant/s:

-Office Principal Bus Manager (only if fee related)
+signature of applicant/s: Date: signature of Principal: Bus Manager (only if fee

-Enter absence in Edumate Email Class Teacher Date: Date:

-Date: Sign: Sign:
+ignature of applicant/s: Date: ignature of Principal: Date: